ankushs92/Browscap4j/README.md

 You are probably wondering why there are only 9 fields ,when there are around 45 or more in the csv file.
 Well , the simple answer is that the csv file contains way too much data for a user agent, most of which the author thinks is not needed for most projects.Add to that the headache of parsing so many fields.
 However , if anyone wants certain fields included , just say so and it will be done!.

+**Important**
+Browscap4j does not cache the results that it returns.The developer using Browscap4j is adviced to use their own Caching solution.

+**Performance**
+Performance testing was done on Macbook Pro,8 GM Ram , i5 2nd gen with SSD.
+Performance is pretty damn decent!
+The best case for resolving a user agent is about 200 ms ,the worst being 500 ms.

+**Testing**